 A victim of a car accident can seek compensation from the individual that caused the accident.
 Specifically, a victim can file an insurance claim against the company that insures the negligent driver.
 However, an insurance claim may not be enough to provide a victim with the compensation they deserve for their injuries.
-If you or a family member was seriously injured in a car accident, consult with an experienced Miami car accident lawyer as soon as possible.
+If you or a family member was seriously injured in a car accident, consult with an experienced car accident attorney as soon as possible.
 Miami personal injury attorney Prosper Shaked has extensive experience litigating personal injury claims, and he would be honored to work with you.
-The Law Offices of Prosper Shaked is here to explain whether you can trust an insurance company after a car accident in Florida.
+Prosper Shaked Accident Injury Attorneys PA is here to explain whether you can trust an insurance company after a car accident in Florida.

 Should You Pursue a Settlement with an Insurance Company After a Car Accident in Florida?

-If you were injured in a car accident on the A1A or another major highway, you could seek compensation for your injuries and other losses by filing a claim with the insurance company for the other driver.
+If you were injured in a motor vehicle accident, you could seek compensation for your injuries and other losses by filing a claim with the insurance company for the other driver.
 However, Florida is known as a “no-fault” state for car insurance coverage.
 This means that a victim of a car accident will first have to turn to their own insurance company despite who was at fault for the crash.
 Fortunately, if a victim’s injuries exceed the policy limits or meet the injury threshold, the victim can file a claim with the insurance company for the other driver.

 When pursuing a claim against the insurance company for the negligent driver, you should be aware that you may be met with resistance.
 An insurance company will likely try to minimize their liability for the driver’s actions.
 This means that the insurance claim adjuster assigned to the case may use tactics to diminish your claim.